valstro/markdown-rules-mcp/README.md

 ## Future Improvements

-- [ ] Support Cursor Rules YAML frontmatter format.
+- [ ] Support Cursor Rules YAML frontmatter format
-- [ ] Add watch mode to re-index docs when markdown files matching the MARKDOWN_GLOB_PATTERN are added/modified/deleted.
+- [ ] Add watch mode to re-index docs when markdown files matching the MARKDOWN_GLOB_PATTERN have changed
-- [ ] Provide an indication of how large the doc context is.
 - [ ] Config to limit the number of docs & context that can be attached including a max depth.
 - [ ] Config to restrict certain file types from being attached.